 I chose to go during cherry blossom season and wow is this a great time to visit.
-Forgetting for a moment how beautiful the cherry blossom is.
-What made Japan so special for me was the Japanese’s total love and respect of the cherry blossom, known as sakura.
+Forgetting for a moment how beautiful the cherry blossom is, what made Japan so special for me was the locals’ total love and respect of the cherry blossom known as sakura.

 Japan also has some awesome castles, nothing like anything I had even seen before.
 My favourite was Himeji-jo Castle, which is just a short walk up from the train station.
 You can spend a good couple of hours exploring the different levels.
 Outside there are some great photo opportunities too.

 Japan is known for its great food but once you visit you realise how much more it has to offer.
 I simply loved every bit of it.

 Recommended by Becky – Becky The Traveller

 Enjoy the hustle and bustle of Tokyo (with sushi and sake!)

 Japan is thrilling in every sense of the word.
 One thing’s for sure – you’ll never be at a loss for things to do or sights to see.

 If it’s your first time in bustling Tokyo, take a stroll down the infamous Takeshita Dori street.
 Located in Harajuku, it lives up to every bit of its name – it’s the perfect place to wander for an hour or two.

 Once you work up an appetite, don’t miss out on a chance to try some authentic Japanese sushi and sake.
 Head over to the Ginza area and visit Sushidokoro Ginza Fukusuke.